stefangabos/Zebra_Tooltips/README.md

         <td valign="top"><em>boolean</em></td>
         <td valign="top">TRUE</td>
         <td>
-            Should tooltips remain visible also when the mouse cursor is over the tooltips or should the tooltips be visible strictly when the mouse cursor is over the parent elements.
+            Should tooltips remain visible also when the mouse cursor is over the tooltips or should the tooltips be visible strictly when the mouse cursor is over the parent elements?
         </td>
     </tr>
     <tr>